tkishel/pe_tune/README.md

 ## Limitations

-Support limited to the following versions:
+Support is limited to the following versions:

 * PE 2016.4.x
 * PE 2017.x.x
 * PE 2018.x.x

-Support limited to the following infrastructures:
+Support is limited to the following infrastructures:

 * Monolithic Infrastructure
 * Monolithic with Compile Masters